-Traditional long term care insurance policies are built as stand alone, pure risk based insurance.
-These policies pay benefits when you are in a qualifying long-term care situation and you need help with activities of daily living or have a cognitive impairment.
+Traditional long term care (LTC) insurance policies are built as stand alone, pure risk based insurance.
+These policies pay benefits when you are in a qualifying long-term care situation and you need help with Activities of Daily Living (ADLs) or have a cognitive impairment and need supervision and your expected need of care is more than 90 days.
 These benefits can pay for care in your home and in a facility.

 When you buy a policy, think of it as you are purchasing a bucket of money that you can use over a period of time to pay for your care.
-The types of care typically covered include skilled nursing care, custodial care, and therapy care.
+The types of care typically covered include custodial (non-medical) care, skilled nursing care, and therapy (physical, occupational, speech) care.
 Homemaker services, care coordination, stay at home benefits, respite care, and home modifications are often included too.

 Traditional policies typically have ongoing premiums, much like your home or auto insurance that you pay monthly or annually.
-However, we do have options to pay over 10 years or do a lump sum payment.
+However, there are options to pay over 10 years or do a lump sum payment.
 A traditional policy can be the least expensive and most cost effective way to fund long term care.